 - No tee-up: We need to produce more shows for children aged 2-5.

 Shari's writing was full of tee-ups, which made the readers have to work harder to get to her strong ideas.
 It also made it more difficult for busy coworkers who liked to skim or scan memos instead of reading word for word.
-The Fix: Start by looking at the first words of each paragraph, and the first words of the final sentence in each paragraph.
+The Fix: Look at the first words of each paragraph, and the first words of the final sentence in each paragraph.
 This is where tee-ups most often occur.
-Sometimes, these statements serve as necessary transitions, and you should keep those or rewrite them.
-But for the ones that are just getting in the way, cut them out!
+Sometimes, these statements serve as necessary transitions, in which case, keep or revise them.
+Cut out the ones that are just getting in the way!

 Big Memo Writing Problem #2: Poor Organization

-This is a serious killer that's easily avoided.
-A lot of us write to process our thoughts and ideas.
-This tendency bears itself out within paragraphs or sections, or through the entire piece.
+We write to process thoughts and ideas within paragraphs or sections, and through the entire piece.
+That's what drafting's for.
 I'm not advocating stopping this, but promise me you'll do a careful, ruthless revision before you go any further.

-Paragraph/Section Organization: Shari had a ton of good ideas, but they didn't show up until the end of paragraphs or sections -- because she was writing to get her thoughts together.
-All the "thinking" got in the way of "communicating" because her readers didn't need to see her work (as they used to say in my math and accounting classes).
-And in the few instances when "how did you get there" would be helpful, she still had too much detail.
+Paragraph/Section Organization: Shari had a ton of good ideas, but they didn't show up until the end of paragraphs or sections -- because she'd used that space to distill her thoughts.
+Those last bits were the clearest descriptions of the points she was trying make.
+But without revising the processing parts out, her "thinking" got in the way of "communicating".
+In most cases, our readers didn't need us to show our work (as they used to say in my math and accounting classes).
+When "how did you get there" is necessary, we can digest the process to improve concision.
 The Fix: Go through your memo and find the most important ideas.
 Then consider the details that are of most value to your readers.
 Maybe you can just move the big idea to the top of the section.
 Maybe you need to add some new details or delete/tighten up the ones you have.

 Memo Organization: Often, the way we structure drafts isn’t the way our audience wants to consume them.
-Sometimes, it's the way our brain is processing them.
-Other times it's because we tackled the sections separately (I do this a lot when feeling stuck or overwhelmed), which doesn't seem weird to us because we have all the logic in our heads, but crushes our readers who usually don't.
+Sometimes, it's the way our brain processes information.
+Most of the time, it's because we have so much context and subject matter familiarity that we don't need as much connective tissue and background support as our readers.
+Other times, it's because we tackled the sections separately (I do this a lot when feeling stuck or overwhelmed), which doesn't seem weird to us because we have all the logic in our heads, but crushes our readers who usually don't.
 And when our readers can't follow our logic, our memos are useless and we look bad.
-The Fix: Basing organization on our audience’s needs allows us to build information logically.
+The Fix: Base organization on the audience’s needs so we build information logically.
 Sketching out a rough running order before drafting can help.
-Figure out the sections you need, then number them in an order than flows from one concept to another and provides enough information to helps us understand what comes next.
+Figure out the sections you need, number them in an order that flows logically from one concept to another and provides enough information to help us understand what comes next.
 Draft in that order, then read it through to see how it feels.
-If you sense the logical flow is off – you might sense the text is jumping around too much or realize that one section needs to come earlier to establish correct context for another section -- move stuff around until it's a smooth journey to your logical conclusion.
+If you sense the logical flow is off – the text is jumping around too much or one section needs to come earlier to establish correct context for another section -- move stuff around until it's a smooth journey to your logical conclusion.
 If you can, ask someone else to read the piece specifically to help you get the organization right.

 Use this information to write better memos and have more of an impact at work.